aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 The AWS Advanced JDBC Wrapper leverages the Blue/Green Deployment approach by intelligently managing traffic distribution between blue and green nodes, minimizing the impact of stale DNS data and connectivity disruptions on user applications.

 ## Prerequisites
+- AWS cluster and instance endpoints must be directly accessible from the client side
+- :warning: Extra permissions are required for non-admin users so that the blue/green metadata table/function can be properly queried.
+If the permissions are not granted, the metadata table/function will not be visible and blue/green plugin functionality will not work properly.
+Please see the [Connecting with non-admin users](#connecting-with-non-admin-users) section below.

 > [!WARNING]\
 > Currently Supported Database Deployments:
 > - Aurora MySQL and PostgreSQL clusters